bm-w/aws-sdk-js-docset/README.md

 # AWS SDK for Node.js DocSet (for Dash) generation script

-By Bastiaan Marinus van de Weerd, November 2013.
+By Bastiaan Marinus van de Weerd, November 2013 – January 2014.

 _NB.
-Currently only includes the DynamoDB documentation, version `2012-08-10`._
+Currently only includes a subset of the documentation sets._

 Run `make build` or `make install PREFIX=path/to/docsets/folder`.
 When no `PREFIX` is specified, the DocSet will be installed into `~/Library/Application Support/Dash/DocSets`.